djhshih/cshkg/README.md

 version and the outdated packages were relocated to a backup server, taking too much time to be retrieved.
 Both Fedora and R are updated and biocManager packages were then be able to be downloaded.
 [Guide on updating Fedora](https://docs.fedoraproject.org/en-US/quick-docs/dnf-system-upgrade/)

+[1-3-2023] loaded data in rds file to ease handling on RStudio.

 ## Analysis
 Set R directory: